Edward J. Damich

-Edward J. Damich (born June 19, 1948) is an American lawyer serving as a senior judge of the United States Court of Federal Claims.
+Edward John Damich (born 1948) is an American lawyer serving as a senior judge of the United States Court of Federal Claims.
 He served as the court's chief judge from 2002 to 2009.

 Early life, education, and career

 Born in Pittsburgh, Pennsylvania, in a family of Croatian immigrants, Damich received a Bachelor of Arts degree from St. Stephen's College, Dover, Massachusetts in 1970, and a Juris Doctor degree from Catholic University of America in 1976.

 Career

 Academics

-He was a professor of law in the Delaware School of Law at Widener University from 1976 to 1984, also serving as a Law and Economics fellow at Columbia University, from which he received an Master of Laws in 1983 and a Doctor of Juridical Science degree in 1991.
+He was a professor of law in the Delaware School of Law at Widener University from 1976 to 1984, also serving as a Law and Economics fellow at Columbia University, from which he received a Master of Laws in 1983 and a Doctor of Juridical Science degree in 1991.
 From 1984 to 1988, he was a professor of law at George Mason University.

 Early government service

 In September 1992, Damich was appointed by President George H. W. Bush to be a commissioner of the Copyright Royalty Tribunal, serving as a commissioner until November 1993.
 From 1995 to 1998 Damich served as chief intellectual property counsel for the Senate Judiciary Committee.
 During his tenure on the committee, he assisted the chairman, Senator Orrin Hatch, with the passage of the Digital Millennium Copyright Act and the Omnibus Patent Act, the basis for the 1999 American Inventors Protection Act.
 He was also a member of the U.S. delegation at the World Intellectual Property Organization (WIPO) diplomatic conference, which concluded the WIPO Copyright Treaty and the WIPO Performances and Phonograms Treaty.